 - Serve as a catalyst for future potential interconnection (ASEAN Power Grid).

 POWER EXPORT TO WEST KALIMANTAN

-On track to becoming a regional powerhouse in ASEAN, Sarawak Energy is exporting up to 230MW of power to Indonesian national utility, Perusahaan Listrik Negara (PLN).
+On track to becoming a regional powerhouse in ASEAN, Sarawak Energy is exporting an average of 190 to 200MW of power to Indonesian national utility, Perusahaan Listrik Negara (PLN).

 Sarawak Energy commenced the initial export of power to Indonesia in January 2016.
 The project is one of the most significant milestones towards realising the ASEAN Power Grid, an initiative by the Association of Southeast Asian Nations to strengthen electricity infrastructure in the region.
 The reasons for the project’s significance are threefold.

 Sarawak Energy has also developed plans with our neighbours, Sabah and Brunei, for further interconnection projects (power exports) that will advance the concept of the ASEAN Power Grid.